coredns/coredns.io/content/blog/query-processing.md

 +++
 date = "2017-06-08T20:01:00Z"
-description = "And how it applies to Kubernetes custom DNS entries inside the cluster domain" tags = ["Kubernetes", "Service", "Discovery", "Kube-DNS", "Custom", "DNS", "plugin", "Documentation"] title = "How Queries Are Processed in CoreDNS" author = "john"
+description = "And how it applies to Kubernetes custom DNS entries inside the cluster domain." tags = ["Kubernetes", "Service", "Discovery", "Kube-DNS", "Custom", "DNS", "plugin", "Documentation"] title = "How Queries Are Processed in CoreDNS" author = "john"